spatialos/UnrealGDK/README.md

 ## How does the Spatial GDK work?
 At a very high level, Spatial GDK does 3 things:
-1) Simulate handshake process of an Unreal client and server, using SpatialOS commands
+1) Simulate the handshake process of an Unreal client and server, using SpatialOS commands
 2) Detect changes to replicated properties of replicated actors, and convert them into SpatialOS component updates via generated code.
 3) Intercept RPCs, and convert them into SpatialOS commands via generated code.